paradoxsolver1997/FiBridge/README.md

 ### SSL keys Setup 🔐

+The remote scan requires HTTPS protocol to access cameras.
 To enable HTTPS (recommended for security):

 1. Generate a self-signed certificate using the provided script:
    - On Windows: